Vertically scrolling video game: Vertically scrolling shooters

 1979's Galaxian from Namco is a fixed shooter played over a starfield background which gives the impression of vertical movement.
 The same is true of Ozma Wars from later the same year.
 The 1981 arcade game Pleiades is a fixed-shooter that vertically scrolls as a transition between stages and then continuously scrolls during a docking sequence.

-In 1981, Sega's arcade scrolling shooters Borderline and Space Odyssey, as well as TOSE's Vanguard, have both horizontally and vertically scrolling segments—even diagonal scrolling in the case of the latter.
-Three purely vertical scrolling shooters were released that year: the ground vehicle based Strategy X (Konami, arcade), Red Clash (Tehkan, arcade), and Atari 8-bit computer game Caverns of Mars.
-Caverns of Mars follows the visual style and some of the gameplay of the horizontally-scrolling Scramble arcade game released earlier in the year.
+In 1981, Sega's arcade scrolling shooters Borderline and Space Odyssey, as well as SNK's Vanguard, have both horizontally and vertically scrolling segments—even diagonal scrolling in the case of the latter.
+The Atari 8-bit computer game Caverns of Mars follows the visual style and some of the gameplay of the horizontally-scrolling Scramble arcade game released earlier in the year.
 The Atari 8-bit computers have hardware support for vertical, as well as horizontal, smooth scrolling.
 Caverns of Mars was cloned for the Apple II as Cavern Creatures (1983).

 In 1982, Namco's Xevious established the template for many vertically scrolling shooters to come: a top down view of a ship flying over a landscape with air targets to shoot and ground targets to bomb.
 That same year, Carol Shaw's River Raid was released, a highly rated vertically scrolling shooter for the Atari 2600.
 The less successful vertical scroller Fantastic Voyage (based on the 1966 film) was also published for the 2600 in 1982.
 A similar concept was used in Taito's 1983 Bio Attack arcade game.

-Xevious-esque vertically scrolling shooters rapidly appeared in the following years: Konami's Mega Zone (1983), Capcom's Vulgus (1984), Savage Bees (1985), Terra Cresta (1985), and TwinBee (1985).
+Xevious-esque vertically scrolling shooters rapidly appeared in the following years: Konami's Mega Zone (1983), Capcom's Vulgus (1984), Savage Bees (1985), Tiger-Heli (1985), Terra Cresta (1985), and TwinBee (1985).
 Capcom's 1942 (1984) added floating power-ups and end-of-level bosses to the standard formula.
-The genre spun off bullet hell shooters with the release of Batsugun in 1993.
+The style of game continued to be popular in the 1990s, with more elaborate 2D graphics, bosses, and power-ups, such as in Raiden (1990) and later games in the series.
+The genre spun off bullet hell shooters with the release of Batsugun in 1993, followed by many others such as DonPachi (1995) and DoDonPachi (1997).

 Taito's mostly vertical Front Line (1982) focuses on on-foot military combat, where the player can shoot, throw grenades, and climb in and out of tanks while moving deeper into enemy territory.
 The game had little influence until three years later when in 1985 Capcom released Commando and Gun.Smoke both of which had a similar formula, followed by Ikari Warriors in 1986, which added co-op.
 The on-foot genre eventually was eventually labeled run and gun and also included horizontally scrolling games.